Judas Iscariot the Traitor

 Judas Iscariot’s Achievements

-Judas Iscariot, one of Jesus’ original 12 disciples, travelled with him and studied under him for three years.
-Judas, like the other 11 disciples, was summoned and sent by Jesus to preach the gospel of God’s kingdom, cast out demons, and heal the sick.
+Judas Iscariot, one of Jesus’ original 12 disciples, traveled with him and studied under him for three years.
+He, like the other 11 disciples, was summoned and sent by Jesus to preach the gospel of God’s kingdom, cast out demons, and heal the sick.